nestibry/umnbc-mod06-weather-dashboard/README.md

 - Displays current local time using [Day.js](https://day.js.org/en/)
 - User can search for a city to generate its weather forecast using the [OpenWeather API](https://openweathermap.org/api)
 - Uses `localStorage` to store searched for cities.
+- `Site still under construction`

+## Notes to TA's and Works in progress
+- `Site under construction but okay to grade`
+- Finalize a bootstrap html template for dashboard display
+- Incorporate jquerry script.js to populate html dashboard display

 ## Installation